cacophony-wj/licentia_black/README.md

 ## Installation

+### Downloading the Creation Club Content

+This modlist will not function without purchasing the additional _Anniversary Edition_ Creation Club Content available from Bethesda.
+I enjoy the CC Content and I have no desire to maintain double the number of Profiles so in order to play _Licentia_ you must purchase and install it **before you begin.**

+First, ensure that you have purchased the _Anniversary Edition_ DLC from _Steam._ MSRP on it is about $20.
+Then you will want to use your _Steam_ interface to verify all of your local files and ensure you have the most up-to-date versions.

+After that the process gets more involved.
+You will need to launch _Skyrim_ **FROM STEAM** without any mods or by utilizing _Vortex_ or _Mod Organizer 2_ to reach the Main Menu.
+If you have just purchased the CC, the game may prompt you to download them automatically.
+If not, Click the **Creations** menu option along the bottom right.
+You will see _Skyrim's_ new interface for downloading mods directly from Bethesda.

+Click the **[O] OPTIONS** button at the bottom of the screen.
+A menu will appear from which you need to select **Download all owned Creation Club Creations.** The process will begin after this and takes about five minutes, you **CANNOT** ALT-TAB out of this or minimize or the downloads won't complete, so just be patient.
+Once all files are downloaded, you can close Vanilla Skyrim and continue the installation as described below.

 ###  Installing Microsoft Visual C++ Redistributable Package

 The _Microsoft Visual C++_ redistributable package is required for _Mod Organizer 2_ and you can download it from _Microsoft._ Download the x64 version under "Visual Studio 2015, 2017 and 2019" [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).